UnNeutral/basic-packet-sniffer/README.md

 Notes:
 Ensure you have sufficient privileges to execute raw socket operations.
 This tool is for educational and debugging purposes.
-Use it responsibly.